simone-viozzi/rusty-todo-md/README.md

 ## 👩‍💻 Development

-If you want to run Rusty TODO MD directly from the main repo via pre-commit (building from source):
+If you want to run Rusty TODO.md directly from the main repo via pre-commit (building from source):

 ```yaml
 repos: